 If you've ever had a dry socket after a tooth extraction, it's safe to say you'll never want to experience it again.
-The best way to prevent this complication is to follow your dentist's post-operative instructions and avoid anything that might affect healing.
+The best way to prevent this complication is to follow your dentist's post-operative instructions and avoid anything that might affect the healing process.
 But if you're unfortunate enough to end up with a dry socket, your dentist may treat it with dry socket paste for instant relief.

 Dry Socket Paste: Is It Worth Trying?

-The tell-tale sign that you may have a dry socket is an intense throbbing pain that may radiate to your temple, ear, eye area or neck.
+The tell-tale sign that you may have a dry socket is an intense throbbing pain that may radiate to your temple, ear, eye area, or neck.
 Managing a dry socket with over-the-counter medications won't give you the relief you need, so visit your dentist at the first sign of a dry socket for treatment.

-Inform your dentist about any of your medications that might interfere with normal blood clotting, whether over-the-counter, prescription or supplements.
+Inform your dentist about any of your medications that might interfere with normal blood clotting, whether over-the-counter, prescription, or supplements.
 If you use oral contraceptives, keep in mind that estrogen may disrupt the clotting process.

 Now that you understand the fragile healing process after an extraction, you can take precautions to avoid complications.
 If you experience any pain after a tooth extraction, call your dentist or oral surgeon right away.
 A packing of dry socket paste can ease your discomfort and put you on the road to recovery.

 Oral Care Center articles are reviewed by an oral health medical professional.
 This information is for educational purposes only.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your dentist, physician or other qualified healthcare provider.